 Row 3: sc 2, 2 hdc in next 3, hdc 8, dc 3, repeat (2dc, dc) 6 times, dc 3, hdc 8, 2 hdc in next 3, sc 2 (54 + 2 to bring you to the middle of the heel)

-front to back now.
-If not, you may need to use a different
+Check your guage after this round.
+It should measure 4.75" front to back now.
+If not, you may need to use a different hook size. |

 Tada!
 Your sole is now finished!
 To match my project, you can cut your yarn and add your new color for the rest of the bootie or you can continue on in the same color.
 That's the beauty of crochet - even if you follow my pattern, your project doesn't have to look like mine!